 Your boss or co-workers have poor morale

 Complaining and grumbling over to-dos isn’t uncommon in the workplace—it can even serve as a way for co-workers to connect—but when the negative interactions are more common than the positive ones, it starts to become detrimental very quickly.
 “Making excuses, blaming others, and having a distrust in leadership can create a very toxic environment,” says Dr. Henderson.
 “Try to stay above the fray, not engage in the complaints or gossip, and even make your intentions known to others.”
-Here are some sneaky sources of stress at work (and how to deal with them).

 You’re constantly subjected to criticism